SuspendedPhan/expresso/docker-images/effect-telemetry/README.md

 https://effect.website/docs/guides/observability/telemetry/tracing

-Run the following command to build and run the image:
+From the `local` dir, run the following command to build and run the image:

 ```bash
 docker-compose up